Are your making efforts to build your online reputation?

 1. Handle your customers well:

-Let people know that you are not just a faceless brand, and your social media pages are not handled by robots.
+Let people know that you are not just a faceless brand and that robots do not handle your social media pages.
 Keep interacting with your customers regularly.
 Listen to what they say, respond to their requests and feedback, and try to resolve any problems that they are facing.
-If you are a business, then you might want to entrust some social media savvy employees or a specialist digital marketing agency with this job.
+If you are a business, then you might want to entrust some media-savvy employees or a specialist digital marketing agency with this job.

 2. Listen to your competitors: